osrf/gazebo_tutorials/drcsim_launchfiles/tutorial.md

 [[file:files/versions.png|750px]]

 ## Hands
-There are three hand models supported in DRCSim: the Sandia hand, the iRobot hand, and the Robotiq hand.
+There are three hand models supported in DRCSim: the Sandia hand, the iRobot hand, and the RobotiQ hand.
 There are related tutorials for controlling the [Sandia](http://gazebosim.org/tutorials?tut=drcsim_grasp_sandia&cat=drcsim) hand and the [Robotiq](http://gazebosim.org/tutorials?tut=drcsim_robotiq_hand&cat=drcsim) hand.

 Sandia hands: